-With iOS 12, Apple is making serious improvements across the board to its mobile OS, including faster performance on older iPhones, new predictive Siri features, Memoji, tools that help users be more mindful of the time they spend on their devices and (eventually) group FaceTime chats. iOS 12.1, coming soon to an iPhone near you, figures to introduce more changes.
+With iOS 12, Apple is making serious improvements across the board to its mobile OS, including faster performance on older iPhones, new predictive Siri features, Memoji, tools that help users be more mindful of the time they spend on their devices and group FaceTime chats.
+With iOS 12.1 now available, there are even more features to explore.
 Here are some of the top new features to check out.
 (Image Credit: Tom's Guide)

 Responsible phone and app usage has been a hot-button issue as of late, with Google introducing its own user wellness initiative with Android P. Likewise, iOS 12 introduces Digital Health, which manifests itself across Apple's mobile OS in a few different ways.
 There's Screen Time, which allows you to place a limit on how much you use certain apps.
 You can also monitor your habits with the help of a weekly activity report, which offers insights on which apps dominate your screen-on time, battery and send the most notifications.

 Speaking of notifications, iOS 12 will now show lock screen notifications overnight without waking the entirety of the display.
 If you have this feature enabled, alerts on your lock screen will present themselves in a minimized fashion while you're sleeping, resembling simple white text on a stark black background, without your wallpaper illuminating the room.
 And when you wake up, you'll see a good morning message that shows the weather and everything you might've missed.
 (Image Credit: Tom's Guide)